 Jesus Heals Many

-53And when they had crossed to the port they came to the land of Gennesaret.
-54And when they got out of the boat the people of that place immediately knew him.
-55And they came running throughout that land, and began to bring those who were seriously sick carrying them in quilts to places where they heard he was.
-56And wherever he entered into villages and cities they laid the sick in the streets and begged him that they might even touch the edge of his robe, and all who touched him were healed.
-Mark 6:53-56
+53And when they had passed over, they came into the land of Gennesaret, and drew to the shore.
+54And when they were come out of the ship, straightway they knew him, 55And ran through that whole region round about, and began to carry about in beds those that were sick, where they heard he was.
+56And whithersoever he entered, into villages, or cities, or country, they laid the sick in the streets, and besought him that they might touch if it were but the border of his garment: and as many as touched him were made whole.
+Mark 6:53-56 KJV

 The previous parable where Jesus encounters the disciples in the middle of the lake, likely around 4:30 in the morning, continues when they arrive on shore.
 This next parable does not contain any counts of anything so the timing is still tied to the previous parable.
 No crowds would have been able to see Jesus in the dark of night, but the sunrise, the end of the 4th watch, is when this would have taken place.

 This story dates at the end of the full 4000 years suggested by 4 full watches.
 In chronological history this is around 10,000 years from Adam is at the time of David.

 The Bible records many events that took place in the time before and during his reign.
 David was a mighty warrior many of the stories involve his exploits in the countryside surrounding Hebron and Jerusalem, his two seats of power.
 David’s most notorious story, though, was not a military exploit, but was his indiscretion with Bathsheba, the wife of Ephron(???) the Hittite.

 David had remained at home in his palace while the army was at war.
 From his view over the city he saw Bathsheba.
 He seduced her and lay with her.
 She conceived.
 In order to cover for what had happened he summoned Ephron(???) back from the battle hoping he would lay with his own wife.
 He, in honor, would not while the rest of the army was at war so David conspired to have Ephron(???) killed.